mhdeleglise/Gh/README.md

 and

 - G(pk,dk) = Num/Den.

+h(n) is an huge number whose number of digits is about 0.43 x sqrt(n log n), and it is impossible to write the decimal expansion of h(n).

 Let us come back Coming  to the example n=1000000000.
 In this case the number Nk is the product of all the primes uo to 151057.
 Its decimal